| As the second witness was leaving,

 Legolas turned to her in surprise.
 "I am sorry, melmenya,

-I forgot that you had never attended a harvest ceremony before."
+I forgot that you had never attended a Harvest Ceremony before."

-of carved wood and glass, with their pale green paintwork and
+blossom.
+She admired the buildings of carved wood and glass, with

-of the dwellings, in the darker parts of the forest, were already
+it was still light, some of the dwellings, in the darker parts

-lit by candles.
-It is magical, she thought, and now it is my home.
+she thought, and now it is my home.

 "Tonight, meleth nín," said Legolas, "we